-All staff are responsible for the implementation of the complaints management and resolution system.
+All staff are responsible for the implementation of this policy.
 This includes supporting people accessing Pinarc services to raise any concerns or complaints they have on any issue.

-Receiving Complaints
+Receiving Complaints & Feedback

 Complaints can be received verbally, in writing or in other way that suits the person making the complaint.
 Customers can make a complaint directly, or others can also complain on behalf of the customer.
 In this document, complainants are referred to as customers' and encompasses all people who may make a complaint about Pinarc services